DennisDean/SpectralTrainFig/QuickStartSouceCode.md

 1. *Download the sourcecode*.
 Download the latest releast of the BlockEdfSpectralTrain [source code] (https://github.com/DennisDean/SpectralTrainFig/archive/master.zip).
 Unzip the download and move the files to the folder you would like to run  BlockEdfSpectralTrainFig from.
 2. *Download the sample dataset*.
 Download both the sleep study EDF file ([450002.EDF](https://github.com/DennisDean/SpectralTrainFig/releases/download/0.1.00/450002.EDF)) and the annotation file ([450002.EDF.XML](https://github.com/DennisDean/SpectralTrainFig/releases/download/0.1.00/450002.EDF.XML)).
 4. *Create a data source and analysis result folder*.
 Place both the EDF file and the annotation file in the data source folder.
 5. *Start Matlab*.
-Start matlab and navigate the current path to the source code folder.
+Start MATLAB.
+Set/navigate the current path to the source code folder.
 6. *Start the Interface*.
 Type 'SpectralTrainFig' at the command line.
 6. *Select data folder*.
-Locate the 'Data Folder' text edit field and select the data folder created in step 4.
+Locate the 'Data Folder' text edit field.
+Select the data folder created in step 4 by clicking on the elipses (...) to the right of the 'Data Folder text edit field.
 7. *Select the result folder*.
-Locate the 'Results Folder' text edit field and select the data folder created in step 4.
+Locate the 'Results Folder' text edit field.
+Select the data folder created in step 4 by clicking on teh elipse (...) to the right of the 'Result Folder' text edit field.
 8. *Start the analysis*.
 Click on the button labeled 'Go(all)' which is located at the bottom of the graphical user interface.